nfriedly/node-bestzip/readme.md

 ## Todo

-* Automated tests - at least lint code and test the node.js version
 * Automated deployment
 * Fix bug when source contains `../`
 * Test if using a vbscript or whatever on Windows results in significantly better performance.